UX professionals should question when a client comes to them asking to design for generation Z, or any generation for that matter.

 Creating generational categories around dates of birth is the wrong way to segment people when trying to design various strategies for a target market.
 Instead, businesses should be considering how people look at themselves and society and how environmental and geographical factors affect individuals.

-Another problem with trying to use generations when coming up with designs or marketing strategies, is the lack of consensus on what age range millennials are covered under.
+Another problem with trying to use generations when coming up with designs, marketing plans or experience strategies, is the lack of consensus on what age range millennials are covered under.